devopsacademyau/academy/classes/03class/docker/README.md

 The [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) is a group of EC2 instances that will be used to run containers.
 ECS Clusters are Region-specific but it can span across multiple AZs in a that specific Region, providing a high availability container solution.

 #### ECS Service
-The [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) is responsible by run and maintain the requested number of tasks(containers) of a specific image in the cluster.
+The [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) is responsible for running and maintaining the requested number of tasks(containers) of a specific image in the cluster.

 It's also responsible by associating the containers running with a specific load balance, so the traffic trying to access the service can be balanced between multiple containers.

 #### ECS Task definition
 The [ECS Task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) describes the container execution parmeters.

-Informations like the image to be used, the resources(cpu and memory) that will be made available for that container, the AWS IAM Role used by the container and volumes to be mounted will be specified in the Task definition, so when a new instance of the container is created, it will always have the same configurations.
+The Task definition contains information about the image used, resources(CPU and memory) that will be made available for that container, AWS IAM Role assumed by the container and volumes to be mounted, so when a new container is created it will always use the same configurations.

 ### More information
 - You can also run containers on AWS ECS through [Fargate](https://aws.amazon.com/fargate/) to provide serverless compute for containers.
 With fargate you won't need to manage compute instances to run your containers, as your containers will run in a serverless engine.